A Letter to the AEDP Community

 b) Increased accessibility for Black community members to AEDP supervision to facilitate the path to certification and leadership.

-c) The AEDP Institute will sponsor a pay-what-you-wish, faculty-led BIPOC-majority Online Core Training.
-January, 2021
+c) The AEDP Institute will sponsor a BIPOC majority pay-what-you-wish, faculty-led Online Core Training.
+January, 2021 [link to course info and application here]

 d) Work hard to increase the number of BIPOC Experiential Assistants in AEDP trainings.
 Ongoing